okibcn/wslcompact/README.md

 Before installing wslcompact, ensure your WSL installation is up to date.
 You can do that by typing `wsl --update` in PowerShell.
 WslCompact requires at least WSL version 1.0.0.

-There are two ways to install Wsl Compact, choose your favorite:
+There are two ways to install WslCompact, choose your favorite:

 ### OPTION 1: As a PowerShell module

-It requires authorisation to run a remote script the first time.
-If you have done this in the past you don't need it.
+It requires a special setting to run a remote script.
+If you have set this in the past, then you don't need it.
 If you are not sure, in PowerShell type:
 ```pwsh
 Set-ExecutionPolicy RemoteSigned -Scope CurrentUser
 ```